jeorgen/chromanode-regtest-backend/README.md

 and must appear as "chromanode" inside the directory where this README file is.
 Currently it is not installed as a submodule so ths must be done manually.

-https://github.com/jeorgen/chromanode-regtest-test is identical to the original right now, except user names and passwords.
+The chromanode repository https://github.com/jeorgen/chromanode-regtest-test is identical to the original right now, except user names and passwords.

 SETTINGS FOR BITCOIND WITH CHROMANODE

-bitcoind must be configured with the same user name and password as is used in chromanode bitcoind's setting are in etc/base.cfg, under the "supervisor# section.
+bitcoind must be configured with the same user name and password as is used in chromanode. bitcoind's setting are in etc/base.cfg, under the "supervisor# section:

+    -regtest -server -rpcuser=chromaway -rpcpassword=masonit -port=8333

 SETTINGS FOR POSTGRESQL WITH CHROMANODE

-Initialize the postgresql database iwth password ```masonit```:
+Initialize the postgresql database with the password ```masonit```:

     ./bin/initdb -U chromaway -W var/databases/postgres/